koushik1124/AI-Resume-Analyzer/README.md

 ini
 Copy code
-OPENROUTER_API_KEY=sk-or-v1-your-api-key-here
+OPENAI_API_KEY=your-api-key-here
-🧠 Get your API key from OpenRouter.
+🧠 Get your API key from OpenAI/any platform you like.

 🖥️ Run the Application
 bash